hudson-and-thames/mlfinlab/docs/source/implementations/backtest_overfitting.rst

    from mlfinlab.backtests import CampbellBacktesting

-   # Specity the desired number of simulations
+   # Specify the desired number of simulations
    backtesting = CampbellBacktesting(4000)

    # In this example, annualized Sharpe ratio of 1, not adjusted to autocorrelation of returns at 0.1,